Check this space for occasional updates and other items of interest.

 Does the assumption of a universal practice of tending the wild reflect some primitivists' submission to the same urge toward human exceptionalism we see among most others in civilization?

 But just so I'm not misunderstood, I stand by what I've said before: I have little doubt gardening informed by pemaculture principles, tending the wild, and other related practices can and should play key roles as transitional tools in the move away from civilization.
+They have value for both survival and ecosystem restoration.

 There are more questions than answers.
 Few seem willing to address them.
 Yet they raise obvious, serious concerns.
 While we need not unthinkinly reject tending the wild on the basis of unanswered questions, neither should we shy away from those questions.